 Installing the adapter hardware before installing Personal Communications Install the adapter hardware and reboot the system.
 Windows will not recognize the adapter, because it is a non-Plug-and-Play adapter.
 Now follow the steps in "Creating a device and installing a device driver."

 Creating a device and installing a device driver

-Use the Windows Add/Remove Hardware wizard (Windows 2000) or the Windows Add Hardware wizard (Windows XP) to create a device for the adapter and install a device driver.
-The procedure is described in detail for Windows 2000 and Windows XP, as follows:
+Use the Windows Add Hardware wizard (Windows XP) to create a device for the adapter and install a device driver.
+The procedure is described in detail for Windows XP, as follows: